LoginRadius/docs/content/guide/phone-login/index.md

 * **SMS CONTENT**: The plain text template.

-In your templates, you can make use of predefined [Placeholder](#placeholder-tags) tags to define where LoginRadius data will appear in your SMS.
+In your templates, you can use predefined [Placeholder](#placeholder-tags) tags to define where LoginRadius data will appear in your SMS.

 To save your changes, click the **Save** button.